-With construction commencing in 2021, Billanook’s new Senior Learning Precinct will be a valuable addition to the College’s contemporary learning spaces.
+With construction currently underway, Billanook’s new Senior Learning Precinct will be a valuable addition to the College’s contemporary learning spaces.
 The new centre will facilitate both collaborative and individual learning, and will combine integrated digital technology with readily accessible support and a purpose-built exam space – equipping Billanook students with the best opportunity for success in their formative VCE years and beyond.

 Recently opened, the new Dame Phyllis Frost Centre for support and extension education provides the College community with a contemporary building for the exceptional range of additional learning programs.
 The unveiling of the College’s new Café is also an exciting addition to Billanook’s stunning facilities.

 This phase of Billanook College’s ambitious Capital Development Plan has provided Billanook’s Middle School students and staff with architecturally designed, contemporary classrooms, multiple open-plan learning spaces, and a new purpose-built library.
 Spectacular views of Billanook’s natural landscape enhance the ambience of the space.
 The Mastery Centre is a vital learning hub, underpinning Billanook’s innovative learning framework.
 For the first time in Billanook’s history, Years 7-9 students are now centrally located – a true Middle School precinct.

 In 2016, Billanook College opened its brand new $1.8m Discovery Centre which serves as a multi-purpose open-plan learning environment with breakout spaces.
 The new building replaced the College’s original Year 7 building, and combines indoor and outdoor flexible learning areas that integrate with the school’s outstanding natural environment.